PINKY0212/Movie_Recommendation_in_Real_Time/README.md

 - The accuracy of forecasts is solely determined by the model used to make them.

 -  It's not particularly user-friendly, especially when using Deep Learning models.

+## Second Approach for Recommender System

+- For this I have used Jyputer Notebook for the second approach, using other datasets such as movies and credits files.

+- Content-Based Recommender.ipynb file has code for Content-Based Recommender System which is made on Kaggle using kaggle dataset.This uses Vectorizer for filtering data and def function for recommendation check.

+*Note: All the datasets used in this project is also available in this repositery.*